Grand-Duc/iris-opencti-module/README.md

 - Add observable creation in comparison (in case an OpenCTI observable was deleted but still present in the IRIS case).
 - Add optional configuration to decide is IRIS has priority over OpenCTI on deletion of observables.
 ### Long Term
-- Add support for device objects.
+- Add support for device objects. -> basic functionality already implemented.
 - Add observable enrichment from OpenCTI (similar to IRIS VT Module).
 - Add TTP observables support in IRIS.
 - Add way to support events in OpenCTI by creating relationship.